sagnikbose-11-01/The-Simon-Game/README.md

 - Generates random sequences of colors and sounds for players to memorize and repeat.
 - Tracks player's level and displays it on the screen.
 - Provides sound and visual feedback for correct and incorrect moves.
 - If you succeed, Simon adds another color to the sequence.
-If you fail, the game ends
+If you fail, the game ends.
 - When the game ends, you can restart it by pressing any key.